 - Team must submit a roster with birthdates for each athlete.
-Roster must be updated prior to each event and uploaded into your account on the Varsity Spirit portal.
 A copy of this roster must also be brought to registration at each competition. - Team members must fulfill the age requirement for the division that they are entering meeting the birth year requirement.
 Proof of Age must be readily available in hard copy or as a pdf at each competition.
 If a question or protest arises, teams must be able to immediately produce this information to event management or risk disqualification and/or suspension. - Team must submit a medical waiver/form for each athlete for each event. - Team agrees to adhere to all event producer rules and regulations, as well as music guidelines. - All appropriate general safety rules and level rules must be followed for the division in which the team is registered. - Any violation of the rules and regulations can result in a penalty, point deduction, or disqualification.